JiaqiP/joe-juice-lovers/README.md

 ## Mobile view explanations

-1. the mobile view is multi-pages which means there are sever vue instances are used.
+1. the mobile view is multi-pages which means there are several vue instances are used.
 Different pages uses localstorage of browser to store and pass data.

 2.
 mobile-cart.js contains the vue instance for the mobile-cart.html